-- 1. To understand the importance of Graphics - 2.
-To understand the actual application of Graphics in engineering. - 3.
-To investigate the key concepts of Graphics. - 4.
-To enable students to analyze a problem
+- 1. To understand the concepts like dimensioning, conventions and standards related to engineering graphics in order to become professionally efficient - 2.
+To understand theory of projection and simple machine parts in first and third angle of projection systems. - 3.
+To understand the key concepts CAD software. - 4.
+To enable students to analyze a 2-dimensional & 3-dimensional problem.